 The Luggage from Discworld is a beloved character.
-Much like most Discworld characters to be honest, and there is a huge amount of them to draw from.
+Much like most Discworld characters, there are a huge number to draw from.

 Creating the Luggage in Blender 3D